alicedb2/borkacluster/README.md

  u'unassigned': 0}
 ```

 You now have 8 engines with 1 core each at your disposal.

-Each engine by default mounts a 16 GiB NFS volume on /ebsdata which is shared by the controller instance.
-Unless explicitly specified this volume is not deleted during dismantling of the cluster.
+Each engine by default mounts on /ebsdata the 16 GiB NFS volume shared by the controller instance.
+Unless explicitly specified this volume is not deleted during the dismantling of the cluster.

 ```python
 # When you're done with the cluster